 Industry-leading next-day delivery More Info

-The Hedgehog Highway by Timloc is made from 100% recycled plastic and has been designed to connect gardens across the UK, enabling hedgehogs to roam freely and forage for food and shelter without restriction.
+The Hedgehog Highway by Timloc is made from 100% recycled plastic and can be easily installed at the base of fences to connect gardens across the UK.
+Enabling hedgehogs to roam freely and forage for food and shelter without restriction can help tackle the declining number.
 The highway makes fence holes aesthetically pleasing and highlights their purpose to avoid accidental obstruction.